emelocoton189/uxd-research-repo/reflections/What_if_the_system_is_working_exactly_as_designed?.md

 The real question isn’t “why doesn’t this work?”
 It’s “who benefits when it doesn’t?”

-UDPATE as on August 2025 - I have finally rec'd my first UI payment installment, after an in-person visit and submission of an escalation form the previous week.
+**UPDATE as of August 2025** - I have finally received my first UI payment installment, after an in-person visit and submission of an escalation form the previous week.